GLOBAL MARKETS-Stocks soar on surprise China rate cut

 By David Gaffen

-NEW YORK, Oct 23 (Reuters) - Stock markets worldwide soared on Friday after China cut interest rates for the fourth time this year and several large-cap U.S. technology companies reported better-than-expected quarterly results.
+NEW YORK, Oct 23 (Reuters) - Stock markets worldwide soared on Friday after China cut interest rates for the fourth time this year, just a day after the European Central Bank signaled that it is ready to increase the scale of its stimulus measures.

-Technology shares led the way, thanks to gains in Alphabet , Amazon and Microsoft, after the three companies reported earnings results.
+Technology shares rallied, led by gains in Alphabet , Amazon and Microsoft, after the three companies reported results.
 The former two hit new records, while Microsoft rose to a 15-year high.

 Long-dated government debt yields rose, as the gains in equities reduced the appeal of safe-haven bonds.
 China’s rate cut did not move commodities investors to bid up oil prices, which were flat to lower.

+China’s surprise move saw it cut its benchmark one-year lending rate by 25 basis points to 4.35 percent and lower big banks’ reserve requirement ratio by 50 basis points to 17.5 percent.

+The FTSEurofirst was up 2 percent and added to what will be a fourth-straight week of gains for MSCI’s 45-country All World index.

-In the currency markets, the offshore yuan sagged to its lowest in a month, while the euro fell to $1.10 to put the dollar on course for its biggest weekly rise against major currencies since late May.
+In the FX markets, the offshore yuan sagged to its lowest in a month, while the euro stayed below $1.11 to put the dollar on course for its biggest weekly rise against major currencies since late May.

 “It is basically throwing more fuel into the global risk rally after Draghi’s pretty bold moves yesterday,” said Alvin Tan, an FX strategist at Societe Generale, about the China cut.

 Global bond investors backed off safe-haven debt in the U.S. and Germany.
-Additional Chinese stimulus could help global growth, boosting yields on benchmark U.S. Treasuries and European debt.
-The 10-year U.S. Treasury bond fell 18/32 in price to boost its yield to 2.094 percent.
+Additional Chinese stimulus could help global growth, boosting yields on benchmark U.S. treasuries and European debt.
+The 10-year U.S. Treasury bond fell 16/32 in price to boost its yield to 2.087 percent.

 Separately, the prospect of more ECB stimulus by the end of the year saw Italian and Spanish two-year government bond yields both turn negative for the first time ever, meaning investors effectively pay to hold them rather than get paid.